-•The clinical manifestations include Point of Maximal Impulse (PMI) shift; tracheal deviation toward the unaffected side; progressive cyanosis, restlessness, anxiety, and dyspnea; sudden sharp pain on the affected side with chest movement, breathing, or coughing; asymmetrical chest expansion; and diminished or absent breath sounds on the affected side.
+•Tension pneumothorax develops when air is trapped in the pleural space during inspiration and cannot escape during expiration.
+The intrapleural pressure becomes greater than the lung tissue pressure, resulting in compression of the lung and surrounding structures.
+The clinical manifestations include Point of Maximal Impulse (PMI) shift; tracheal deviation toward the unaffected side; progressive cyanosis, restlessness, anxiety, dyspnea; sudden sharp pain on the affected side with chest movement, breathing, or coughing; asymmetrical chest expansion; and diminished or absent breath sounds on the affected side.

-•Evidence of labored breathing and hemodynamic compromise (for example, tachycardia, hypotension) suggest a possible tension pneumothorax.
+•Evidence of labored breathing and hemodynamic compromise (eg, tachycardia, hypotension) suggests a possible tension pneumothorax.